foxitsoftware/FoxitPDFSDKForWeb-ReactJS-Example/README.md

 _Note:The root folder of `FoxitPDFSDK for Web` is referred as `root` in the following._

 FoxitPDFSDK for Web provides a boilerplate project for React app which was created with WebPack and Babel.
-This example can be found at `root/integrations/` inside FoxitPDFSDK for Web package.

 ### Overview the project structure